noahehall/theBookOfNoah/0current/aws/exams/architecture.md

   - dont implement long running processes in lambdas, use containers
 - integration
   - understand your component timeouts, e.g. api gateway and lambda have different hard limits
+- amazon has a database engine for every occasion, choose wisely

 ## terms